Nanthan-s-Nair/Nanthan-s-Nair/README.md

 💻 I'm interested in coding in exotic languages and ML model development

-📚 I'm currently learning Java and app development

-🎯 Focusing to become a Full Stack Web Developer
+📚 I'm currently learning Full Stack Web Development

 🤝 I'm looking to collaborate with like-minded coders